It's time to buy a fatbike when you have:

 9) Bike Rear Spacing

 If you are considering running anything larger than a 4" tire then you will have to consider rear spacing.
 The most common rear spacings are 135mm, 170mm and 197mm.
-The larger the rear end spacing, the larger tire you can run.
-I have run a 5" tire with a 170mm and a 1x drivetrain with additional slight drivetrain modifications.
+Many manufacturers are moving towards a 197mm x 12 as the larger the rear end spacing, the larger tire you can run.
+Personally, I have run a 5" tire with a 170mm and a 1x drivetrain with additional slight drivetrain modifications.

 You do not need front suspension in the winter.
 Its a nice to have for the few bumps, but it adds weight and may cause issues in really cold weather.
 A carbon fork would be a better option for the powder.
 A suspension fork is definitely a welcome addition when ditching your mountain bike during the summer, and you can always add it later.
 Just make sure the frame is suspension corrected.